Hearing Program Overview

 Professional musicians are almost four times as likely to develop noise-induced hearing loss, compared to the general public.
 And it’s no surprise that frequent exposure to loud sound makes musicians 57% more likely to develop tinnitus as a result of their job.
 Routine hearing screenings and using hearing protection are key for reducing the risk of damage and prolonging hearing health.*

-Through our partnership with Estes Audiology, all HAAM members have access to hearing healthcare through HAAM Hear Clinics.
-These are typically held four times each year at the HAAM office and members are eligible to attend once per year.
+All HAAM members have access to hearing healthcare through HAAM Hear Clinics.
+These are typically held four times each year at the HAAM office.
 Invitations are sent by email one week before each clinic with a registration link and spots fill up quickly!

 Hear Clinic Services